VikOlliver/thermostat/README.md

 # thermostat
 An Arduino thermostat with LCD, heat, cool, keyboard and non-volatile temperature store.

-Uses a 100K EPCOS thermistor and 4K7 resistor as a voltage divide on the alanogue pin just like a RAMPS 1.4 board.
+Uses a 100K EPCOS thermistor and 4K7 resistor as a voltage divide on the analogue pin just like a RAMPS 1.4 board.

 If temperature is below "Min" value, it turns the heater on.
 If the temperature is above the "Max" value it turns the cooler on.
 There is 0.5 degree C of hysteresis to avoid chatter.